Driving After a Brain Injury

 Under UK law, it is required that any driver who has had a brain injury informs the DVLA (DVA in Northern Ireland).
 In consultation with your medical team, they will review your case and decide if you can continue to hold a driving licence.

 If you are permitted to drive, you may be issued a licence for a set period, after which you will need to be reassessed.
 This ensures ongoing monitoring of your ability to drive safely.
-It’s essential to understand that failure to notify the DVLA or DVA about a brain injury can result in a fine and may also affect your
+It’s essential to understand that failure to notify the DVLA or DVA about a brain injury can result in a fine.

 Navigating the road to recovery